lexmaclellan/E-Commerce-Back-End/README.md

 ## Installation

-Run 'npm run seed' to populate the database, then 'node server.js' to start listening.
+Run 'npm run seed' to populate the database.

 ## Usage

+Run 'node server.js' to start listening.
 Routes can be tested using Insomnia.

 ## Credits